-Submit these titled 'Chair Application' marked for the attention of the Acting Chair of the Board at office@fertilitynetworkuk.org Interviews will ideally held during April 2020 (dates to be agreed).
+Submit these titled 'Chair Application' marked for the attention of the Acting Chair of the Board at office@fertilitynetworkuk.org

 We'd be very happy to have an informal discussion with you about the role.
 Drop us a line via office@fertilitynetworkuk.org and we'll arrange a time with you.